top of page

 • c.1979–c.1984 — Officer Commanding, No. 56 (F) Squadron (Phantom era).

 • 1980s (mid–late) — Station Commander, RAF Wildenrath (Group Captain).
-Public media appearances from the period reference him in that role.

 • 1990s–2007 — Director / senior executive roles in retail (John Lewis Partnership; Waitrose; other directorships listed at Companies House ending his time at JLP as the deputy Chairman